Transfer from Primary to Secondary School

-The 11+ exam takes place in September each year and all of the selective schools in Torbay have exactly the same test at exactly the same time.
-Torquay Boys and Girls Grammar Schools, Churston Ferrers Grammar School and The Spires College collaborate in the organisation and administration of the test.
-It does not matter at which Torbay school your child takes the test, as the results are shared between the schools.
-Registering for and taking the 11+ test is not an application for a place at a school.
-About two weeks before the closing date for applications, parents of children who have taken the 11+ test will receive a guidance letter showing which of the four selective schools are likely to be able to offer their child a place, based on the results of the test.
-This does not guarantee a place at any of the schools, as, at this stage, no one can know how many applications each school will receive.
-You should use this guidance to decide which schools to apply to when submitting your application to Torbay Council.
-If you wish one of your choices to be for a selective place at The Spires College you will need to indicate this on the application that you submit to Torbay Council.
+If you wish one of your choices to be for a selective place at The Spires College, you will need to indicate this on the application that you submit to Torbay Council.
 Unfortunately, there are no software packages available that cater for applications to bilateral schools, because there are so few.
 The ICT department at Torbay Council have adjusted their application package so that applicants can indicate that they would like to be considered for a selective place at The Spires College, but you may need to pay close attention to ensure that you have done so.
 You do not need to put The Spires College as two of your three choices as, if your child is unsuccessful in gaining a selective place following the 11+ test, we will automatically treat your application as one for a non-selective place.

 Notification of Secondary School Allocation

-If you apply online you will receive an email from Torbay Council, to tell you which school your child has been allocated, on national allocation day, which is 1 March (or, if it falls on a weekend, the first working day after 1 March).
-This is followed the next day by a letter to all applicants from Torbay Council and then one from the school to which your child has been allocated.
+If you apply online you will receive an email from Torbay Council on national allocation day (1 March or, if it falls on a weekend, the first working day after 1 March) to tell you which school your child has been allocated.
+This is followed the next day by a letter from Torbay Council and then a letter from the school to which your child has been allocated.

 Because of the software issues explained above, the initial emails and letters from Torbay Council will not specify if an allocation at The Spires College is for a selective or non-selective place; the software package simply will not allow for two different kinds of application at one school.
-Unfortunately, we cannot overcome this issue with the email notification.
+Unfortunately, this issue cannot be overidden for the email notification.
 However, The Spires College works closely with the School Admissions team to ensure that, if a selective place has been allocated, a letter from The Spires College specifying this is enclosed with the one that is sent by Torbay Council.
-The letter that is sent directly from The Spires College on the day after national allocation day will specify if the place is selective or non-selective.
-There will also be a registration form enclosed, which should be completed and returned by the specified deadline.
+The letter that is sent directly from The Spires College on the day after national allocation day will also specify if the place is selective or non-selective.
+There will also be a registration form enclosed, which should be completed and returned by the specified deadline in order to accept the offered place.
 We usually allow about two weeks for the registration forms to be returned, as we need to begin preparations for the children to transfer, such as liaison with their primary schools, etc.

-Any queries can be made by email to firstname.lastname@example.org or via the main school telephone number.
+Any queries can be made by email to firstname.lastname@example.org or via the main school telephone number: 01803 400660.